Glacier National Park

 Due to deep snow blocking the roadway, a section of Going-to-the-Sun Road is closed during the winter months.
 A few reports say the snow can get over 80 feet deep at Logan Pass.

 Officials at the Park do not give an exact date when the full length of the road will be open.
 They say opening is typically late June or early July.
 Usually the road remains open until the third Monday of October.
+In alpine environments all depends on the weather which can change quickly, causing officials to close the road at any time.
+A hard closure of the road in the alpine section is on October 17.
 However, portions of the road at lower elevations are open year-round giving travelers access to some locations and activities inside the Park.
-In alpine environments all depends on the weather which can change quickly, causing officials to close the road at any time.

 Visitors flock to Glacier, some 3,049,839 came in 2019 alone.
 Many who travel on Going-to-the-Sun Road spend a half-day or longer to drive the full distance of the road.
 So much to see and do.
 When the journey is over, visitors take home memoires that will last a lifetime.